European Pears: Pyrus Communis

 • Highly resistant to fireblight (mild strikes can be very common).

-Keiffer is known for frequently suffering from very mild strikes of fireblight, particularly in harsh climates.
-The tree is never under threat of dying from the disease.
-In fact, it is incredibly resilient in this regard, but it will act as a reservoir, thus creating a high pressure area that can negatively effect nearby trees with a higher degree of susceptibility.
+Keiffer is known for frequently suffering from very mild strikes of fireblight, particularly in harsh climates, but the tree is never under threat of dying from the disease.
+In fact, it is incredibly resilient in this regard, but it will act as a reservoir for the disease, thus creating a high pressure area that can negatively affect nearby trees with a higher degree of susceptibility.
 Keiffer is, however, not the only offender, but it may be one of the worst.

 Kieffer has had a problem with mislabeling, but I am not sure if this is still a common issue.